 Are you planning your next holiday?
 Allergologists recommend that people with hay fever spend several weeks by the sea or in the mountains.
 The air there contains very little pollen and offers hay fever relief to those affected, especially during peak hay fever season.

-What is hyposensitisation?During hyposensitisation, the body is first given a very low, then slowly increasing dose of pollen allergens, usually at intervals of several weeks.
+What is hyposensitisation?During hyposensitisation, also known as allergen immunotherapy, the body is first given a very low, then slowly increasing dose of pollen allergens, usually at intervals of several weeks.
 In this way, the body is gradually accustomed to the pollen over a longer period of time, so that the immune system does not react to it.
 Hyposensitisation should begin three to four months before the start of the pollen season – otherwise, too many allergens could act on the body at the same time.

 During hay fever season, treatment can then be continued to a lesser extent or interrupted completely.
 Hyposensitisation lasts about three years.
 Studies suggest that hay fever hyposensitisation may prevent the development of asthma in children.
 However, children undergoing this form of treatment should be at least five to six years old.

 What about pollen allergy treatment with medication?If hay fever symptoms are very severe during the pollen season or if, for example, mucous membranes become inflamed, medication is recommended.
 Benefits are two-fold: hay fever symptoms improve and the risk of asthma can be reduced.

 Cromones: Cromones are the mildest medication and are often prescribed to pregnant women.
 Cromones inhibit the release of histamine and thus prevent allergic inflammatory reactions.
 It is recommended to use them as a precautionary measure one week before pollen season begins.
 Cromones are available as nasal spray or eye drops.

 Please note: Medications can relieve symptoms, but they do not eliminate the causes of the pollen allergy.